 More tips to set yourselves up for success:

-- If you are working with your child on acknowledging the death or sharing about the death, inform the school so that the school staff can support the conversations and be an advocate for you and your child during the day.
+- If you are working with your child on acknowledging the death or sharing about the death, inform the school so that the staff can support the conversations and be an advocate for you and your child during the day.

 Alicia Firman completed her MSW at the University of Missouri – Columbia.
 Alicia has been involved in grief work since 2009 where she started as a camp counselor while completing her degree.
 She works full-time as a school social worker and teaches fitness classes on the side.
 Alicia is the Clinical Director for Experience Camps in Georgia.
 In her free time, she enjoys exploring new places, traveling, and being outside with her new puppy, Jasper.